wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    ### Terraform Cloud Provider

-   Terraform now offers a Terraform Cloud

    <a target="_blank" href="https://www.youtube.com/watch?v=zOS3v9We1cg">
-   VIDEO INTRO</a>
+   VIDEO INTRO</a>:
+   Terraform now offers a Terraform Cloud provider to manage VCS provider GitHub in temporary test workspaces to see the impact of incremental changes.

 ### Terraform Providers

 The steps below are based on